utahDEST/Demo-Linear-Forecasts/README.md

 1. Read historic estimated AADT from UDOT
 2. Fit a line through the AADT using least squares regression and extend line into the future
 3. Create interactive chart to visualize the data

+All the data necessary for these notebooks is included in this repository.
+You may need to install additional libraries, such as plotly and ipywidgets, for the charts in the last notebook to function.